 (2) Words and expressions defined in the Criminal Procedure Act 2004 section 11 have the same meaning in this Division unless the contrary intention appears.

-[Section 114AA inserted by No. 28 of 2015 s.
+[Section 114AA inserted: No. 28 of 2015 s.
 56.]

 114A.
 Issuing infringement notices

 (1) A forest officer, wildlife officer, ranger or conservation and land management officer who has reasonable grounds to believe that a person has committed a prescribed offence against this Act or the regulations may issue an infringement notice for the alleged offence.